 The Central Goldfields has some of the highest rates of obesity and related health issues in Victoria.
-69% of adults are overweight or obese; 51% of adults meet the guidelines for physical activity; and 15% of households reported they had run out of food and could not afford to buy more, due to high costs of living relative to their income, especially car costs.
+69% of adults are overweight or obese; only 51% of adults meet the guidelines for physical activity; and 15% of households reported they had run out of food and could not afford to buy more.
+A likely substantial factor contributing to these results is a reliance on driving for most errands.
+Car reliance impacts households financially and limits opportunities for residents to be physically active in their transport.